Tiger Stadium (Detroit): Redevelopment

 During the summer of 2010, a group calling itself "The Navin Field Grounds Crew" began maintaining the playing field and hosting vintage baseball, youth baseball, and softball games at the site.
-There was at one time also a sign on the enclosing fence labeling the site "Ernie Harwell Park".

 On December 16, 2014, a $33 million project by Larson Realty Group to redevelop the old Tiger Stadium site was approved by Detroit's Economic Development Corporation.
 Development plans included a four-story building along Michigan Avenue with about 30000 sqft of retail space and 102 residential property rental units, each averaging 800 sqft.
 Along Trumbull Avenue, 24 town homes were planned for sale.
 Detroit's Police Athletic League (PAL) headquarters would relocate to the site and maintain the field.
 PAL would build its new headquarters and related facilities on the western and northern edges of the site while preserving the historic playing field for youth sports, including high school and college baseball.
 Construction of the project began in June 2016.

 In 2018, the Corner Ballpark opened at the site.

 Films and television

 The stadium was seen in the 1980 feature film Raging Bull where it was the site of two of Jake LaMotta's championship boxing matches.

-It was depicted in Disney's award-winning Tiger Town, a 1983 made-for-television baseball film written and directed by Detroit native, Alan Shapiro, starring Roy Scheider, Sparky Anderson, Ernie Harwell and Mary Wilson.
+It was depicted in Disney's award-winning Tiger Town, a 1983 made-for-television baseball film written and directed by Detroit native Alan Shapiro, starring Roy Scheider, Sparky Anderson, Ernie Harwell and Mary Wilson.
 It was also seen in Renaissance Man and Hardball.

 In the summer of 2000, the HBO movie 61* was filmed at Tiger Stadium.
 The film dramatized the efforts of New York Yankees teammates Mickey Mantle and Roger Maris during the 1961 season to break fellow Yankee Babe Ruth's single-season home run record of 60.
 For the film, computer-generated visual effects were used to make Tiger Stadium resemble Yankee Stadium in 1961.
 Yankee Stadium is listed in the credits at the end of the film as being played by Tiger Stadium.

 During the last days in which part of Tiger Stadium was still standing, scenes for the film Kill the Irishman, which were used to depict Cleveland Stadium, were shot at the stadium.

 The pilot of the HBO series Hung featured the stadium's demolition in its opening scene.